Trying to find out the top 11 software testing trends in 2021?

-Checkout our detailed tutorial on Blockchain Testing
+Check out our detailed tutorial on Blockchain Testing

 10. Test Automation

-Test Automation should be definitely mentioned practice among some of the most popular practices in the Software Development.
+Test Automation should be definitely mentioned practice among some of the most popular practices in Software Development.

 Companies are adopting DevOps and Agile practices and these practices by companies are driving the growth of the automation testing market and it becomes a mandate to leverage automation testing.

-Test Automation places a vital role in Software Organizations in terms of agile practices, CI/CD implementation, and DevOps and it speeds up the release cycles, makes sure quality software release, and increase testing coverage.
+Test Automation places a vital role in Software Organizations in terms of agile practices, CI/CD implementation, and DevOps and it speeds up the release cycles, makes sure quality software release, and increases testing coverage.

 It saves time majorly on repetitive tasks and reduces manual intervention.